fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/create-a-new-dataset.md

 To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` and within the `Manage Datasets` tab you click on the `Create a new dataset` card.

 1. Select/confirm your Pennsieve account.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
+2. Select/confirm your Workspace.
+Learn more about workspaces [here](../../how-to/how-to-use-workspaces.md).
-2. Enter the desired name for the dataset.
+3. Enter the desired name for the dataset.
-3. Click `Create dataset`.
+4. Click `Create dataset`.

 import PageFeedback from '@site/src/components/PageFeedback';